andrew/ultimate-awesome/README.md

 - [awesome-amp](https://github.com/onwidget/awesome-amp) - 😎 Awesome things related to AMP HTML.
 - [Feedback](https://github.com/OpenGenus/Feedback) - Places to get valuable feedback for your every awesome work.
 - [deez-deelz](https://github.com/Permify/deez-deelz) - Deez Deelz is a curated  list of Startup Discounts and Credits by Permify.
 Apply dozens of discounts to save 1,000s of dollars from AWS to Notion!.
-- [awesome-ai-dev-tools](https://github.com/PierrunoYT/awesome-ai-dev-tools) - A curated list of powerful and innovative development tools, including code editors, plugins, and productivity enhancers.
-This repository aims to be a comprehensive resource for developers looking to optimize their workflow and boost efficiency.
-From IDEs to command-line utilities, find the tools that will take your coding to the next level.
 - [awesome-hand-tools](https://github.com/pjcunningham/awesome-hand-tools) - Internet resources for hand tool woodworkers.
 - [awesome_quantmetry](https://github.com/Quantmetry/awesome_quantmetry) - A list of repositories commonly used @ Quantmetry.
 - [awesome-realm](https://github.com/realm/awesome-realm) - A curated list of awesome Realm resources, libraries, tools and applications.